eriknelson/rh-blogs/disconnected.md

 We will be using the CAM operator to install all components for both clusters, regardless of the presence of OLM.

+> NOTE: You may see `o` used in lieu of `oc`.
+This is because I have an alias set up for convenience.

 ## Installing the CAM in the control cluster (4.3.1)

 On an OpenShift 4.3.1 cluster, OLM is present and normally exposes Red Hat's